Joining the BTRSS

 The members of the Committee normally serve a three-year term.
 After that they are required to re-apply for membership.

-Standard Life acts as Secretary to the Committee and any enquiries should be addressed to Standard life.
+Standard Life Assurance Limited acts as Secretary to the Committee and any enquiries should be addressed to Standard Life.